stritzinger/ro2erl_bridge/doc/design.md

 ## Deployment Considerations

 ### Supported Platforms

-The bridge is designed to run on various platforms:

 - **Linux Distributions:** Primary platform for standard deployments
 - **RTEMS via grisp board:** For embedded deployment scenarios
 - **Future RTOS support:** Subject to Erlang/OTP compatibility

 ### Integration Requirements

-To integrate the bridge in an application:

 - Add `ro2erl_bridge` as a dependency
 - Configure a dispatch callback
 - Ensure connection to the hub (via grisp.io or custom solution)